Skip to main content

 Read more:

-The lower you keep the volume, for more extended periods you can listen to headphones.
+The lower you keep the volume, the longer you can listen to headphones.
 One rule states that 60% volume equals 60 minutes of listening time.
 The more you raise the volume, the shorter the listening time.

 Leave a comment